-Of course, when this older male colleague eventually conspired to marry me, and then abandoned me, it made a bad situation worse.
+Of course, when this married and older male colleague eventually conspired to marry me — and then abandoned me — it made a bad situation worse.
 I lost my job and apartment and had to leave the country.
-Yet, that probably would have happened anyway.
+Yet, that might have happened anyway.

 And now, at least, I had his memory and the memory of his love.
 That was more than I had had before, and it carried me through many years to come.

 Recently, Mr Thomas, now 67 or so, had his lawyer write to me from Washington D.C. that I was prohibited from quoting from any of Mr Thomas’ letters in my writing.
-I can understand that, but what I resent is being erased, not only by the lawyer and Mr Thomas and those with whom I worked at TIME.
-I resent the message that I am a shameful to them, someone to be ‘brushed under the carpet,’ and ignored and hidden.
-I was during my tenure at TIME, an intern.
-Evan Thomas later won a National Magazine Award for his coverage of the Monica Lewinsky and Bill Clinton scandal.
+I can understand that, knowing well the letters’ content, but what I resent is being erased, not only by the lawyer and Mr Thomas and those with whom I worked at TIME.
+I resent the message that I am a shameful to them, someone to be hidden.
+I was, during my basically teenage tenure at TIME, an intern.
+Evan Thomas and I became involved when I was an intern.
+He later won a National Magazine Award for his coverage of the Monica Lewinsky and Bill Clinton scandal.

 I do not feel that my love story is a#MeToo story, but it is a true story, and I do not deserve to be be erased.
 “I am in love with Louise Wareham and I want to marry her,” Mr Thomas wrote in a note I saw once when we attempted to leave TIME Magazine together.
 Is that quoting him?
 That is a memory of a note I saw to his editor when he and I set out to begin a new life together.